 One former worker (whose name is not available at this time) wrote about his time at the plant for the W.P.
 Chrysler Club; he mentioned a small grocery across the street, along with various bars and restaurants; the Flying Duck bar was at the foot of the employee walkway.
 Customers were automatically set up with a shot and a half-glass of beer.
 The restaurants, he recalled, were good and cheap.
 He added that the workers were “hard working, proud, dedicated people [who] I came to respect.”

-Through the 1960s, Plymouths were built at the plant as well—Valiants for most of their run, B-bodies from 1964 to 1966, Barracudas from 1964 to 1974 (the entire run), and Volares from 1975 to the end.
+Through the 1960s, Plymouths were built at the plant as well—B-bodies from 1964 to 1966, Barracudas from 1964 to 1974 (the entire run), Volares from 1975 to the end, and (this is disputed) Valiants for most of their run.
 They made Dodges including the Lancer, Charger, Challenger, and Aspen, as well as all the “standard” Dodges.
 DeSotos ran through Dodge Main from 1956 to 1959, and Graham Brothers trucks were built in 1928 and 1929.

-Conveyor belts went outside, likely because cars had grown much larger and plant capacity had increased; sometimes cars would fall off the conveyors while outside.
-The oil crises hit Chrysler at a time when it had just invested heavily in large cars; and in 1979, they announced the closure of the complex—which took place during 1980, when the plant was only making Volares and Aspens.
-Chrysler had little choice, but it was rough on the city, as the plant was responsible for a quarter of its revenue.
+Oil crises hit Chrysler just after it had gambled on large cars, and in 1979, when the plant was only making Volares and Aspens, they announced its closure at the end of F-body production.
+Chrysler had little choice, but it was rough on the city; the plant was responsible for a quarter of its revenue.

-The plant was empty for a year, and demolition would have been frightfully expensive.
+Dodge Main was empty for a year; demolition would have been frightfully expensive for Chrysler, so it stayed up but empty.
 Then General Motors got heavy subsidies from Detroit and Hamtramck to build a new plant on the site, promising numerous jobs.
 In Detroit, around 1,500 houses, numerous businesses, two churches, and a hospital were cleared; in Hamtramck, just eight houses and Dodge Main came down.
 (GM later reneged on their promise of jobs, making the plant highly automated instead.)

 Chrysler sold the plant for one dollar, which was likely a good deal compared to spending tens of millions to demolish it.
 True to Chrysler’s nature, they made no effort to save plant records, leaving them in place during the demolition.
-Likewise, no systematic effort was made to save any ornamentation.
+Likewise, no systematic effort was made to save any ornamentation; nor was a photographer sent through to get final photos.

-Taking down Dodge Main was extremely difficult because of how well the plant had been constructed; it was meant to be much stronger than needed for just about any purpose.
-The Dodge brothers had built well—they may have played hard, but they worked even harder, and the Dodge Main plant was a testament to their brilliance and work.
+Taking down Dodge Main was quite hard because the Dodge brothers made it much stronger than needed for just about any purpose.
+They played hard, but they worked even harder, and the Dodge Main plant was a testament to their brilliance and work.

 Copyright © 2021-2024 Zatz LLC • Chrysler / Mopar car stories and history.